 “We just arrived to New York, checked in the hotel and to see the billboard lighting, Madison Square Garden Lomachenko v.
 Linares.

 “I think the one guy said it best, you know, Linares likes to dance salsa, Lomachenko father taught him to dance Kebal so the question is who will be leading?

 Will Linares be dancing the Keval with Lomachenko or will Lomachenko be dancing the salsa with Linares.
 That’s the question

 On being asked if Lomachenko will move up to 140

-“I think in the future he is going to be moving to 140lbs. and of course he’s making history (Reference to making fighters quit in the corner).
+“I think in the future he is going to be moving to 140lbs.
+Of course, he’s making history (Reference to making fighters quit in the corner).

-“You can say and I can see he’s improving with every single bout, and I think that to see Lomachenko at 100 percent he’s going to have to be in danger, in the ring.
+“You can say and I can see he’s improving with every single bout.
+I think that to see Lomachenko at 100 percent he’s going to have to be in danger, in the ring.